I think you’ll agree with me when I say…

 I would then click on each URL and see the content for each article in the top 5 results, 3 at a minimum.

 Then have a look and ask yourself can I do a better job.

 Can I create an epic piece that will smash this out of the park?

 If you’re prepared to write a better and a little longer post then I would say the keyword is worth adding to your list of articles you’re going to create.

-Keep doing this process and within a short time you’ll have list of killer keywords to target!
+Keep doing this process and within a short time, you’ll have a list of killer keywords to target!

 You can have all the greatest keywords in the world worth targeting but if you’re going to write poor content then what’s the point.

 You want to be better in every way.